Soil and Crop, Climate Change, and

 Positives and negatives:

 With its natural functions intact, soil helps maintain water, climate, and nutrient cycles.
-It is the foundation for all terrestrial life.
-The great paradox is that our existence and everything we do depend upon ecosystem services from the soil, but at the same time, our way of life threatens the soil on a global scale.
-Without soil there is no life, and without life – no soil (Lal., 2019).
+It is the foundation of all life on land.
+The great paradox is that our existence and everything we do depend on ecosystem services from the soil, yet our way of life globally threatens the soil.
+Without soil, there is no life, and without life, there is no soil (Lal., 2019).

 Throughout human history, our relationship with the soil has affected our ability to cultivate crops and influenced the success of civilizations.
-This relationship between humans, the earth, and food sources affirms soil as the foundation of agriculture.
+The relationship between humans, the Earth, and food sources highlights the significance of soil as the foundation of agriculture.

-Soil contains naturally inherent nutrients and minerals that promote life, making it an ideal planting medium.
-Therefore, soil acts as an engineering medium, a habitat for soil organisms, a recycling system for nutrients and organic wastes, a regulator of water quality, a modifier of atmospheric composition, and a medium for plant growth, making it a critically important provider of ecosystem services.
+Soil contains naturally occurring nutrients and minerals that support life, making it an ideal medium for planting.
+Consequently, soil serves as an engineering medium, a habitat for soil organisms, a recycling system for nutrients and organic waste, a regulator of water quality, a modifier of atmospheric composition, and a medium for plant growth, thus making it a critically important provider of ecosystem services.

-Studies of soil health have shown greater stability in micro-flora and micro-fauna activity, indicative of better biodynamic balance for organic matter and nutrient utilization (Syngenta Conservation Agriculture & Sustainable Farming Systems project, 2023).
+Soil health studies have shown greater stability in microflora and microfauna activity, indicating better biodynamic balance for organic matter and nutrient utilization (Syngenta Conservation Agriculture & Sustainable Farming Systems project, 2023).

-However, agriculture and climate change share a complicated, intertwined relationship creating both negative and positive effects on agriculture sustainability.
-On one side, agriculture practices contribute to climate change by releasing significant amounts of greenhouse gases into the atmosphere.
+However, agriculture and climate change have a complicated, intertwined relationship with negative and positive effects on agricultural sustainability.
+On the one hand, agricultural practices contribute to climate change by releasing significant amounts of greenhouse gases into the atmosphere.

 Climate change significantly alters the delicate balance of our planet’s seasons.
 This shift disruptively impacts agriculture, as crops are acutely sensitive to variations in weather and climate conditions.